nothke/shakedown-docs/README.md

 My goal for the game is to make modding as easy as possible, BUT it is not yet officially mod "friendly".
 It doesn't even have track or car picking, nor good error messages if you do something wrong.
 Nothing stops you from changing the car parameters or asset files right now as they're "out in the open" but as I am still changing everything I advise you to wait a bit as I will make your life easier.

 See [Modding](modding.md) for preliminary modding tips.

+### Known issues
+* Trees have no collisions
+* If the game stutters on laptops, make sure you play the game with your dedicated GPU as many times laptops will default to integrated GPU.
+You can set that in Windows "Graphics Settings"
+* If the game looks blurry and you have a high-dpi screen, the OS might override the application setting.
+Right click on the exe -> Compatibility -> Change High DPI settings -> check "Override high DPI scaling behavior" and select Application from the drop down
+* There are some known issues with Windows 7, please submit an issue with a log file if you are using one and have problems

 ### Changelog
 #### Build 849 (version 2)